Kenzdayz11/random-number-picker/README.md

-# random-number-picker
+Random Number Picker
-Random Number Picker with a HTML.
+Its made with a html, how to use it? you just need to enter the number before [your number] and after [your number].